zenml-io/template-e2e-batch/README.md

 [📂 Code folder](template/steps/inference)

-As a last step concluding all work done so far, we will calculate predictions on the inference dataset and persist them in [Artifact Store](https://docs.zenml.io/stacks-and-components/component-guide/artifact-stores) for reuse.
+As a last step concluding all work done so far, we will calculate predictions on the inference dataset and persist them in [Artifact Store](https://docs.zenml.io/stacks-and-components/component-guide/artifact-stores) attached to the current inference model version of the Model Control Plane for reuse and observability.

-As we performed promotion as part of the training pipeline it is very easy to fetch the needed model registry version from [Model Registry](https://docs.zenml.io/stacks-and-components/component-guide/model-registries) and deploy it for inference with [Model Deployer](https://docs.zenml.io/stacks-and-components/component-guide/model-deployers).

-Once the model registry version is deployed the only thing left over is to call `.predict()` on the deployment service object and put those predictions as an output of the predictions step, so it is automatically stored in the [Artifact Store](https://docs.zenml.io/stacks-and-components/component-guide/artifact-stores) with zero effort.
-We additionally annotated the `predictions` output with `ArtifactConfig(overwrite=False)` to ensure that this artifact will get linked to a Model Control Plane version in a versioned fashion.
+We will leverage metadata of `model` artifact linked to the inference model version of the Model Control Plane to create a deployment service and run `.predict()` to put those predictions as an output of the predictions step, so it is automatically stored in the [Artifact Store](https://docs.zenml.io/stacks-and-components/component-guide/artifact-stores) and linked to the Model Control Plane model version as a versioned artifact link with zero effort.
+This is achieved because we additionally annotated the `predictions` output with `ArtifactConfig(overwrite=False)`.
 This is required to deliver a comprehensive history to stakeholders since Batch Inference can be executed using the same Model Control Plane version multiple times.
 <details>
   <summary>Code snippet 💻</summary>